gorgusdev/neutral-state-router/README.md

 all matched states have been processed the accumulated arrays are added to the final data object with their respective keys without the initial plus (+) character.

+As an alternative to keys with a plus (+) the `setAccumulatedStateDataPropNames` can be called to set which state data keys to accumulate.
+Note that the property key names set by the method will be accumulated in all state data configurations.

 ### History

 To detect changed URLs and to update the current URL on programmtic state activation the router